batibot323/routing-01/README.md

 # Thoughts

 This coding task is focused on load balancing and availability patterns.
-This is evident because the task is mainly about the routing API and just a simple API, without the need for databases That's good for me because I can focus on that.
-With the following guide questions, it also lead me to think more about availability patterns and maybe the use of circuit breakers.
+This is evident because the task is mainly about the routing API and just a simple API, without the need for databases.
+That's good for me because I can focus on that.
+With the following guide questions, it also leads me to think more about availability patterns and maybe the use of circuit breakers.
 Aside from that I'd like to add a few endpoints so I can test and simulate scenarios within the project.

 - How would my round robin API handle it if one of the application APIs goes down?
 A way to determine that it's actually down and when it goes back up or better yet, a way for the routing API server that another simple API instance should be spinned up.
 - How would my round robin API handle it if one of the application APIs starts to go